RobuQ: Pushing DiTs to W1.58A2 via Robust Activation Quantization: Experiments

 \subsection{Setup}

 \textbf{Datasets and Evaluation Metrics}.
 We evaluate pre-trained class-conditional DiT-XL/2 models at $256{\times}256$ resolution on ImageNet-1K~\citep{russakovsky2015imagenet} and FFHQ~\citep{karras2019style}.
 The DDPM solver~\citep{ho2020denoising} with 250 sampling steps is employed for the generation process.
 For all methods under evaluation, we uniformly sample a total of 10,000 generated images for both the ImageNet-1K $256{\times}256$ and FFHQ $256{\times}256$ benchmarks.
-We use four metrics to assess generated image quality: Fr\'echet Inception Distance (FID)~\citep{heusel2017gans}, spatial FID (sFID)~\citep{salimans2016improved, nash2021generating}, Inception Score (IS)~\citep{salimans2016improved, barratt2018anote}, and Precision, all computed using the ADM toolkit~\citep{dhariwal2021diifusion}.
+We use four metrics to assess generated image quality: Fr\'echet Inception Distance (FID)~\citep{heusel2017gans}, spatial FID (sFID)~\citep{salimans2016improved, nash2021generating}, Inception Score (IS)~\citep{salimans2016improved, barratt2018anote}, and Precision, all computed using the ADM toolkit~\citep{dhariwal2021diifusion}. \textbf{Compared Methods}.
+We primarily benchmark our RobuQ series against state-of-the-art ultra-low-bit QAT approaches, including BitNetv2~\citep{wang2025bitnetv2} and BinaryDM~\citep{zheng2025binarydm}, alongside our constructed strong baselines~\citep{ashkboos2024quarot,li2024svdquant}.
+To ensure a fair comparison, we align the training configurations across all QAT methods.
+In addition, to further investigate the intrinsic robustness of our proposed quantizer, we also provide a brief analysis under the calibration-free W4A4 PTQ setting, comparing it with SoTA methods like QueST~\citep{wang2025quest}, PTQ4DiT~\citep{wu2024ptq4dit}, Q-DiT~\citep{chen2024qdit} and SVDQuant~\citep{li2024svdquant}.

-\textbf{Compared Methods}.
-We compare our RobuQ series (where RobuQ (w/o AMP) denotes using only the RobustQuantizer) with SOTA quantization approaches, covering both PTQ and QAT paradigms.
-These include BitNetv2~\citep{wang2025bitnetv2} and QueST~\citep{wang2025quest} for ultra-low-bit QAT, PTQ4DiT~\citep{wu2024ptq4dit} and Q-DiT~\citep{chen2024qdit} as DiT-specific PTQ methods, and BinaryDM~\citep{zheng2025binarydm} for QAT binarized diffusion models.
-We also incorporate Quarot~\citep{ashkboos2024quarot} and SVD-Quant~\citep{li2024svdquant} as components of our strong baseline.

 \textbf{Training and Quantization Details.} All experiments are conducted with PyTorch~\citep{paszke2019pytorch} on a single NVIDIA RTX A6000-48GB GPU.
 For all QAT methods, we use the AdamW optimizer~\citep{loshchilov2017decoupled} (learning rate=$10^{-5}$, weight decay=0) with a batch size of 8 and train for 350k iterations.
 We keep the embedding and final layer in full precision across all methods, and maintain 8-bit precision for activation-activation matrix multiplication operations, as they constitute a small fraction of the computation and exhibit high sensitivity to quantization.
+This single-GPU setting is used for fair comparison across methods, while Sec.~\ref{sec:scaling_qat} further reports an 8-GPU QAT study to probe the performance under a larger training budget.